PatchCensor: Patch Robustness Certification for Transformers via Exhaustive Testing: : CERTIFIED DETECTION VIA EXHAUSTIVE TESTING

 Formally, we assume the attacker can arbitrarily modify an image $x$ within a constraint set $\cA(x)$.
 We use a binary pixel block $p \in \cP \subset \{0,1\}^{W \times H}$ to represent the restricted region, where the pixels within the region are set to $1$.
 Then, the constraint set $\cA(x)$ can be expressed as $\{\xp = (1-p) \odot x+p \odot \xpp\} | x, \xp \in \cX, \xpp \in \reals^{W \times H \times C}, p \in \cP\}$, where $\odot$ refers to the element-wise product operator, and $\xpp$ is the content of the adversarial patch.

-\textbf{Attack objective.} We focus on the adversarial patch attacks against image classification models.
+\textbf{Attack objective.} We focus on adversarial patch attacks against image classification models.
 Given a deep learning model $f$, an image $x$, and its true class label $y$, the goal of the attacker is to find an image $\xp \in \cA(x) \subset \cX$ such that $f(\xp) = y'$, where $y'$ is an arbitrary incorrect class label defined by the attacker and $y' \neq y$.

-\textbf{Defense objective.} The job of the defender is to design a defended model $g = (f,v): \cX \rightarrow \cY \times \{0,1\}$, where $g(x) = f(x),v(x)$, $f(x) \in \cY$ is the classification result, and $v(x) \in \{0,1\}$ is the verification result indicating whether the prediction $f(x)$ can be verified ($1$ stands for ``verified'').
-For a given input, the defender decides whether the input can be verified ($v(x) = 1$).
-The verifiable input subset is named as ``robust domain'' and noted as $\cXtrust = \{x \in \cX\ |\ v(x) = 1 \}$.
-The predictions of \sys should be resistant to adversarial patches in the robust domain, \ie any adversarial example generated by the attacker either is ineffective or can be detected (cannot pass the verification).
-Formally, for any certified clean data point $x \in \cXtrust$ and any adversarial example $\xp \in \cA(x)$, we ensure either $f(\xp) = f(x)$ or $v(\xp) = 0$.
+\textbf{Defense objective.} The role of the defender is to design a defended model $g = (f,v): \cX \rightarrow \cY \times \{0,1\}$, where $g(x) = f(x),v(x)$, $f(x) \in \cY$ is the classification result, and $v(x) \in \{0,1\}$ is the verification result indicating whether the prediction $f(x)$ can be verified ($1$ stands for ``verified'').
+A verified inference means this inference is not influenced by any attacker, and we can trust the prediction made by the model.

+\textbf{The property to be certified.} Based on the defense objective, we formulate the property to be certified as follows: Given a model $M$ and a data distribution $D$, we certify that for any $x \in D$, the prediction $M(x)$ is correct and robust (cannot be falsified by an arbitrary attacker with ability $A$) with a probability of $\theta$.

+Certification for neural networks in the form of statistical guarantee is not a new idea.
+Most certified defending techniques in the digital attack domain~\cite{lecuyer2019certified, cohen2019certified} also offer such a guarantee.
+However, this formulation may cause confusion since most previous certification work (including certified detection, which is the topic and focus of this paper) on patch attacks offers determined certification results.
+On the one hand, we find that for \sys and all the previous certified detection work is, in reality, offering such statistical guarantee (discussed in Section~\ref{sec:discussion}), and we believe it is necessary and important to reformulate the problem.
+On the other hand, we argue that such a statistical guarantee is more practical in real-world applications.
+We will discuss more on this later.

-The defender aims to improve the quality of the defended model.
-The clean accuracy $\accClean$ (the accuracy of $f$ on the original dataset $\cX$ without considering verification) and the certified accuracy $\accCertified$ (the ratio of images in $\cX$ that are correctly and provably classified) are frequently used in prior work to describe the performance of certified defenses.
+\textbf{Evaluation metric.} The defender aims to improve the quality of the defended model by improving clean accuracy and certified accuracy.
+The clean accuracy $\accClean$ (the accuracy of $f$ on the original dataset $\cX$ without considering verification\footnote{Please notice our clean accuracy definition differs from previous certified detection work.
+We report the $\accClean$ so the readers can understand the influence of pre-training for the base model.}) and the certified accuracy $\accCertified$ (the ratio of images in $\cX$ that are correctly and provably classified) are frequently used in prior work to describe the performance of certified defenses.
 Formally,

 where $l$ is the 0/1 error function.